madgeek-arc/arc-expenses-ui-n4160/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
+Make sure you delete the `dist/` folder before running the command.<br>
+A script has been created in `package.json` to both delete the folder and build the project for production.
+To run it type `npm run build`.

 ## Running unit tests